Flat roof drainage: Focus on safety and sustainability

 Standard drainage

-The calculated rainfall intensity r, expressed in l/(s ∙ ha), is a statistical value provided by the German Weather Service that indicates the expected amount of rainfall per second and hectare.
+The calculated rainfall intensity r, expressed in l/(s ∙ ha), is a statistical value provided by local standards that indicates the expected amount of rainfall per second and hectare.
 According to DIN 1986-100, a rainfall duration of 5 minutes is used for the design, with a return period of 5 years for standard drainage and 100 years for emergency drainage.
-The current rainfall values can be found in Kostra-DWD-2020.

 Emergency drainage

-The project planning team at Application Technology Roofing will support you with your roof drainage, including calculation, planning and dimensioning of the waste water pipes.
+Our team will assist you with your roof drainage, including calculation, planning and dimensioning of the waste water pipes.

 Consulting on the design of flat roof drainage systems